 The Zebra partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more about how we make money, review our editorial standards, reference our data methodology, or view a list of our partners.

 Across the Mount Rushmore State, there are 166,814 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.
 Below, learn more about which insurance companies offer, on average, the best prices in South Dakota, or enter your ZIP code above to discover quotes customized for your driving profile.

-Compare quotes from over 20 insurance companies that provide coverage throughout South Dakota.
+See quotes from dozens of providers that offer coverage throughout South Dakota.
 Enter your ZIP code below to get started.

 |Rating Factor||$ Savings||% Savings|

 Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teenagers pay more than three times the national average for car insurance.
 In South Dakota, the typical teen driver pays $4,158 annually — approximately $800 less than the national average for teens, but about three times as much as the average driver in South Dakota.